nshalon/DomCycle/README.md

 - -2: R2 mapped to the assembly FASTA in SAM format
 - -k: kmer used for assembly

 Contig names in the FASTG file must match the contig names in the SAM files.
 When using MEGAHIT an issue occurs if the FASTG was generated using the megahit_toolkit (see [here](https://github.com/voutcn/megahit/wiki/Visualizing-MEGAHIT's-contig-graph)), and the reads were mapped directly to the FASTA file.
 In that case there is a mismatch between contig names in the FASTG and SAM files.
-To correct the contig names in the FASTG file we supply a script (pl/rename_fastg.pl) that recieves as input a FASTA file and an associated FASTG file, and produces a corrected FASTG file that is suitable as input for DomCycle.
+To correct the contig names in the FASTG file we supply a script (pl/rename_fastg.pl) that recieves as input a FASTA file and an associated FASTG file, and produces a corrected FASTG file that is suitable as input for DomCycle, alongside a naming mapping file.
 Usage example:
-`$ perl pl/rename_fastg.pl k77.fasta original_k77.fastg k77.fastg`
+`$ perl pl/rename_fastg.pl k77.fasta original_k77.fastg k77.fastg mapping_file`

 To create the input SAM files, please map each read side separately to the FASTA e.g. `bwa mem contigs_filename.fa R1.fastq > R1_map.sam`.
 Additionally, please ensure that the SAM files contain the full, untruncated contig names.